 How Real Estate Websites Make Money

 Real estate professionals who have been in the business for a while usually have a solid strategy when they write business ad copy or their listings.
-Media like newspapers, home magazines, TV and radio ads, haven't changed a lot over the years.
+Media like newspapers, home magazines, and TV and radio ads haven't changed a lot over the years.

 But when it comes to real estate websites, all bets are off if you take advertising experience in the other media and place the same type of material on your website.
 The same strategies will not work, because the website visitor expects something quite different:

-Take up more than about than about 5 percent of your homepage with your photo and you've started out poorly.
+If you take up more than about 5 percent of your homepage with your photo, you've started out poorly.
 Only the tiniest percentage of your visitors will come to your site via a search engine query for your name.

 If a prospective buyer navigates to your site through a search engine, they want to look at your listings right away, not find a statement of your vast experience or a large photo of your team.
 Make that happen with a highly visible place to click for listings.